team-eternity/eternity/docs/readme.txt

   * Added MBF21 blocklandmonsters linedef flag
   * Added MBF21 sector instant death generalized types
   * Added MBF21 wall scroll specials
+  * Updated the Scroll_Texture_Offsets parameterized linedef type to support the MBF21 wall scroller features, using the same args as in GZDoom.
   * Fixed the Elevator_MoveToFloor and classic counterpart to work even if activator doesn't have a linedef.
   * If the SetActorPosition ACS function uses fog, make sure to spawn the fog in